FAIR BOOK

 Honey & Maple Syrup

-Winners in Sections 1 and 2 will be eligible to compete in the District 10 competition.
-The winners at the District 10 competition will be able to enter in the Provincial competition in 2026.
+Winners in Sections 1 and 2 will be eligible to compete in the District 10 competition in the fall of 2026.
+The winners at the District 10 competition will be able to enter in the Provincial competition in 2027.

-The entries at the fair level, District level and Provincial level must be from the same batch.
-Should you win, 2 containers are required to move on to District 10.
+The entries at the Fair level, District level and Provincial level must be from the same batch.
+Should you win, 1 container is required to move on to District 10.
 Should you win at the District level, 2 additional containers are required to move on to the Provincial Competition.

 Prizes: 1st: $45, 2nd: $35, 3rd: $20